-Unfortunately, many of the communities health centers serve experience a lack of access to essential services connected to healthcare due to living in areas designated as pharmacy and food deserts.
+Unfortunately, many of the communities served by health centers experience a lack of access to essential services connected to healthcare due to living in areas designated as pharmacy and food deserts.
 Although pharmacies are often considered one of the most accessible care settings, an estimated 15.8 million (4.7%) Americans reside in a pharmacy desert, spanning both urban and rural settings in all 50 states.13 Individuals living in pharmacy deserts are often underserved groups who have historically faced barriers to care.
-One study found that pharmacy deserts exist at similar rates in both
+One study found that pharmacy deserts exist at similar rates in both MUA and non-MUA urban areas, indicating that primary care access does not always correlate with access to pharmacy services.14